carlosloureda/zoom-mentor-meeting-uploader/README.md

    > The script will print the final folder when the recorded is finished rendering

 3. Upload folder to Drive

    - You need the API_KEY for drive and the Google API Key
    - You need to have the folder for zoom meeting apps created and pass it to the scriptÇ:
      - If there is a folder for that student, the script will upload the folder to that folder
      - If there isn't a folder for that student.
    - It will get the sharable link for the .mp4 file so we can paste it on the google forms

+4. Get the sharable Link for the mp4 video

 ## Ideas for the script